BV equivalence with boundary: Field theories and equivalence

+{Since $S=\int L$ for some local form $L$, applying the variational differential on $\mathcal{E}$ to $S$ is the same as applying $\delta$, defined in Equation \ref{e:verticaldifferential}, to $L$ and integrating.} {This yields} two terms:

-The first is a local 1-form on $F$, whose vanishing locus defines the Euler-Lagrange equations $\text{EL} = 0$.
+{The term $\text{EL}$ is an integrated local 1-form}\footnote{{The integrand of $\text{EL}$ is the pullback along $j^\infty$ of a form of source type in the variational bicomplex, see \cite[Definition 3.5]{anderson1989variational}.}} on ${\mathcal{E}}$, whose vanishing locus defines the Euler-Lagrange equations $\text{EL} = 0$.
 The space where these are satisfied is called the \emph{critical locus}, the zero locus $\mathcal{EL}:=\mathrm{Loc}_0(\mathrm{EL}) \subset F$, and its elements are called \emph{classical solutions}.
-The second term is a boundary term (i.e.\ an integral over $\partial M$), which will be crucial for the construction of field theories on manifolds with boundary (cf.\ Section \ref{s:constructingBVBFV}).
+The term {$\text{BT}$} is a boundary term (i.e.\ an integral over $\partial M$, {when not empty}), which will be crucial for the construction of field theories on manifolds with boundary (cf.\ Section \ref{s:constructingBVBFV}).

 A further important aspect of field theories is the notion of \emph{(gauge) symmetries}, which are transformations that leave the action functional $S$ and the critical locus $\mathcal{EL}$ invariant.
 Infinitesimally, they can be described as follows: